Employment Services Assessments

 Once your assessor determines the right employment services program for you, we’ll ask you to choose your preferred provider.

-To help you choose a provider, your assessor may discuss all of the following:
+To help you choose a provider, your assessor may discuss provider services.
+Not all providers offer the same services.

 You can find out more about these services before your appointment.
 This includes who the providers are in your area and what services they offer.